Skip to main content

 }];

 Why _meta at the tool level?
 The _meta field is part of the MCP specification for arbitrary tool metadata.
-The Context platform reads _meta.contextRequirements to determine what user data to inject.
+The Context platform reads _meta.contextRequirements for context injection and _meta.rateLimit / _meta.rateLimitHints for planner/runtime pacing behavior.
 This is preserved through MCP transport because it’s a standard field.

 Injected Context Types